toitware/examples/basics/blinking/README.md

 # Blinking example

-This example prints 'blink' and makes the LED blink with an 1 second frequency.
+This example prints 'blink' and makes the LED blink with a 1 second frequency.

 ## Running the example